Club Directory

 1990 - : No Competition

-The Amateur Soccer Assocation (ASA) was formed in 1968, and it's top flight was called the First Division throughout it's history to 1987.
-The Perth Amateur Social Soccer Assocation (PASSA) was formed in 1975 and it's top league was also called the First Division.
+The Amateur Soccer Assocation (ASA) was formed in 1968, and its top flight was called the First Division throughout its history to 1987.
+The Perth Amateur Social Soccer Assocation (PASSA) was formed in 1975 and its top league was also called the First Division.
 This was changed to the PASSA Premier Division in 1985.

-Both amateur assocations merged in 1988 to form the Western Australian Amateur Social Soccer Assocation (WAASSA), with it's top flight being titled the Premier Division, in which it continues to this day under Football West.
+Both amateur assocations merged in 1988 to form the Western Australian Amateur Social Soccer Assocation (WAASSA), with its top flight being titled the Premier Division, in which it continues to this day under Football West.
 Football West did officially change the name of the "Amateur League" to the "Sunday League" in 2010.
 This was then changed back to the "Amateur League" in 2015.
 The number of divisions in the Amateur League has been from one in 1968 to as many as seven divisions in 2011.
 As with the Professional league, the historical divisional changes in this directory from the Amateur League will be the same as today's set-up, with the top league being called the Amateur Premier Division and so on.

 Notes